nd265/navyadahiya/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Machine Learning
-- Computational Linguistics
+- Computer Vision
-- Information Retrieval
+- Software Engineering

 # Education to show in About widget
 education: